FixMyBerlin/osm-scripts/Treptower-Tollensewinkel/README.md

 - `"FMC:linkToMapillary": "https://www.mapillary.com/app/?lat=52.40392&lng=13.569952&z=16&focus=map"` – A link to Mapillary for the given location.
 Will pick the center of the way if given.
 - `"FMC:linkToOsmWebsite": "https://www.openstreetmap.org/way/24154870"` – A link to the given OSM object.
 - `"FMC:length": "163.804"` – Length of the segment in meter, calculated by Overpass.

-**Highways: Custom area properties:**

-Files that are based on "Highways-PrepareData" hold a set of custom properties that describe the area that the way belongs to.

-The areas are specified in [`AreaOfInterest/areas.constant.ts`](./AreaOfInterest/areas.constant.ts).
-We include only a few for performance reasons.

-We check for an overlap with a given area.
-Therefore a way may be part of multipe areas.

-- `"FMC:Gebiete": "Eichwalde,"` – A list of all areas, that this way belongs to.
-- `"FMC:Gebiete:Zeuthen": "false"` – Specifies if the way has an overlap with the given area.
-- `"FMC:Gebiete:Eichwalde": "true"` – Same
-- `"FMC:Gebiete:Schulzendorf": "false"` – Same
-- `"FMC:Gebiete:Wildau": "false"` – Same

 **Data set specific custom properties:**